JvanZyl1/3D-nuclei-segmentation-reproduction/docs/README.md

 not fully transparent.
 Furthermore, fluorophore fading causes decreasing fluorescence intensity with time.

-propose QCANet to generalise and improve segmentation accuracy of 3D fluorescence microscopic images.
+Tokuoka et al.[^2] propose QCANet to generalise and improve segmentation accuracy of 3D fluorescence microscopic images.
 They show that by decomposing the task into separate convolutional neural networks (CNNs) responsible for semantic and instance segmentation, they can outperform the 3D U-Net baseline .
-In this post, we try to replicate their results and highlight discrepancies in our reproduction ().
+In this post, we try to replicate their results and highlight discrepancies in our reproduction.

-# Background
+## Background

 In the world of image processing, **semantic** segmentation refers to labelling each voxel in an image with the correct class.
 E.g. in , the